- Search The Registry

 - My Account

-The remark was revealed in the book Game Change by Mark Halperin and John Heilemann; a book about the 2008 run for the white house.
-Reid said he has already spoken directly to the President about this matter, apologized, saying: “I deeply regret using such a poor choice of words.
-I sincerely apologize for offending any and all Americans, especially African Americans for my improper comments."
+The remark was revealed in the book Game Change by Mark Halperin and John Heilemann, a book about the 2008 run for the white house.
+Reid said he has already spoken directly to the President about this matter and apologized, saying: “I deeply regret using such a poor choice of words.
+I sincerely apologize for offending any and all Americans, especially African Americans, for my improper comments."